zhanglab/psamm/docs/tutorial/curation.rst

 Gapcheck in PSAMM
 ~~~~~~~~~~~~~~~~~

-The ``gapcheck`` function in psamm can be used to identify dead end metabolites in a metabolic network.
+The ``gapcheck`` function in `PSAMM` can be used to identify dead end metabolites in a metabolic network.
 These dead end metabolites are compounds in the metabolic model that can either be produced but not consumed
 or ones that can be consumed but not produced.
 Reactions that contain these compounds cannot carry flux within
 a model and are often the result of knowledge gaps in our understanding of metabolic networks.

 The ``gapcheck`` function allows the use of three methods for the identification of these dead end metabolites
 within a metabolic network.
-These are the ``prodcheck``, ``concheck``, and ``gapfind`` methods.
+These are the ``prodcheck``, ``sinkcheck``, and ``gapfind`` methods.

 The ``prodcheck`` method is the most straightforward of these methods and can be used to identify any
 compounds that cannot be produced in the metabolic network.
-Will iterate through the reactions in a network
+It will iterate through the reactions in a network
 and maximize each one.
 If the reaction can carry a flux then the metabolites involved in the reaction
 are not considered to be blocked.